oU1TS/CSE0613124-WAD-Lab/README.md

-[ repository created on 12.04.25 ]
+[ repository created on 30.05.25 ]

-This is a closed repo, since the course WAD is completed.

-Further codes will be updated in https://github.com/b1tranger/Programming-Records repo's "web" section
+# If anyone wants to add their codes
+- fork the repo
+- add files following the folder structure (make a new folder for your "batch-section")
+- make Pull Request